kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 -->

 - We will log statistics about how often pods are batched vs not batched.
-- We will include in the pod status information about whether it was batched or not.

 ###### How can someone using this feature know that it is working for their instance?